 Habitat and hydrology

-The habitat modification score of 98 (‘very good’) is comprised of an impoundment length score of 98 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher are impounded by artificial structures.
-There was no change in impoundment length score for the 2018-19 assessment.
+The habitat modification score of 98 (‘very good’) is comprised of an impoundment length score of 98 (‘very good’) indicating that less than 1% of the total length of the waterways with a stream order of 3 or higher was impounded by artificial structures.

 The fish barrier indicator method is still being developed and will be available in future report cards.

 Riparian extent for the Johnstone Basin scored 74 (‘good’) with 8.1% loss from pre-clear extent to 2013.
 It is expected that the majority of loss is in the lowlands due to development and land use.